 Top Tip

-Chop the crab meat up if it is lump crab.
-Since the bites are so small, you want smaller chunks of chopped crab so that it is evenly dispersed through the cream cheese mixture so you get a nice blend of the savory filling flavor in each bite.
+Chop the crab meat up if it is lump crab meat.
+Since the bites are so small, you want smaller chunks of chopped crab so that it is evenly dispersed through the cream cheese mixture so you get a nice creamy crab texture in your tart shells.

 FAQ